LiathDevelopment/Terraria-Launcher/README.md

 # Terraria-Launcher

-A custom launcher for terraria coded in python
+A custom launcher for terraria coded in python, this is a work in progress.
-This can be unstable so backups of your data is advised

-# This is in the process of being rewritten
 ### Future features
 - [x]Stable data backup implementation
 - [x]Profiles, to avoid data corruption